tbadet/teaching/Bioinformatic_tools/Course_2/README.md

 **You are now ready to map your clean DNA reads to the reference genome**

 Read mapping means aligning short sequencing reads back to a known reference genome to determine their most likely origin.
 It is achieved by using specialized algorithms that compare each read against the reference sequence, allowing for mismatches or small gaps to account for sequencing errors or real genetic differences.
-This process provides the positional context of each read, which is essential for downstream analyses like variant calling or gene expression quantification.
+This process provides the positional context of each read, which is essential for downstream analyses like variant calling (or gene expression quantification).

 Check all the options available for mapping using `bowtie2`, a lot of them:
 ```